top of page

 Course

-During this walk through the Desert Botanical Garden with birder Peter Herstein you will be searching for birds, not only by sight, but by sound.
-October is an excellent time for birding here, with viewing of over 15 different species a distinct possibility.
+During this walk through the Desert Botanical Garden with birder Peter Herstein you will be searching for birds, not only by sight but by sound.
+November is an excellent time for birding here, with viewing of over 15 different species a distinct possibility.
 Highlights could include Rock Wren, Gilded Flicker, Black-tailed Gnatcatcher, Ruby-crowned Kinglet, White-crowned Sparrow and Lincoln's Sparrow.
-Bring water and a hat, and binoculars if possible.
 Peter will also demonstrate the use of the ebird, Merlin and birdNET apps.
+Bring water, a hat, and binoculars if possible.
 Wear shoes or boots with grippy soles.
 Hiking poles recommended.
 Bring a bottle of water and snacks.
-No Dogs Please!
+No dogs, please.

 Location -